 After a decade away, we pick-up exactly where we left off, feeling as though only a minute has gone by and nothing has changed.
 You might be this lucky with a few people in your life; you know them, those who come and go but the relationship never changes.
 They are beacons in the water which guide us home, the ones you can count on when things go wrong, those true friends which make us feel part of a community.

 In my close circle are the ones I admire and learn from the most.
-This particular circle of friends I have recently seen, we met when our kids started Kindergarten together.
-Today our children are making leaps towards university; they ready themselves for university and adulthood.
-Of course one has gone ahead and already started, and some are taking their time for preparations and growth, however they have all graduated out of high school and ready to take on the next big tasks to reach independence.
+One particular circle of friends I have recently reconnected with, we met when our kids started Kindergarten together.
+Today our children are making leaps towards higher education; they ready themselves for university and adulthood.
+Of course one has gone ahead and already started, and some are taking their time for preparations and growth, however they have all graduated out of high school and prepare to take on the next big tasks to reach independence.
 During this span of time from 2008 we not only connected but leaned on one another as we went through parenting challenges, bouncing ideas off each other towards growth as parents and sharing the painful times of watching our kids struggle and joyously celebrate the obstacles overcome.
 The thing which started it all off was a shared commonality; our kids starting school.

 Full circle home to Canada, was also a full circle of parenting, and now my friends share the next big thing.
 No not menopause because our ages do vary, but the beginning of empty nesting.
 Miss M. is the first, the only one in our circle who has an older child as well, she braces for the last to leave.
 We watch and learn as we know we are right behind her.
 Personally, I know I will be ok.
 Both of mine have started work, driving, taking on more and more responsibilities over the last few years.
-They are distancing themselves from us in increments, and sometimes boomeranging back/ reaching out for us when they need to make sure we are still here.
+They are distancing themselves from us in increments, and sometimes boomeranging back/ reaching out back for us when they need to make sure we are still here.
 Moving away, and coming back before making bigger steps much like when they first started to explore as toddlers.
+Daniel would reach behind him just to see if my knee was still there.
+Not much has changed really.

 When I taught high school students I watched many go through the same process over and again; the journey towards adulthood.
 The ones that make a strong start in life, are not always the smartest.
 The 9 forms of intelligence comes to mind, the well developed human being that has multiple strengths, and not necessary the traditional varieties of academy our society proclaims as the most important.